 We must comply with the rules, terms of service, and policies of REALTOR® associations and MLSs to access and use MLSs' listings data.
 We belong to numerous REALTOR® associations and MLSs, and each has adopted its own rules, terms of service, and policies governing, among other things, how MLS data may be used and how listings data must be displayed on our website and mobile application.
 These rules typically do not contemplate multi-jurisdictional online brokerages like ours and vary widely among markets.
 They also are in some cases inconsistent with the rules of other REALTOR® associations and MLSs such that we are required to customize our website, mobile application, or service to accommodate differences between rules of REALTOR® associations and MLSs.
 Complying with the rules of each REALTOR® association and MLS requires significant investment, including personnel, technology and development resources, and the exercise of considerable judgment.
+In October 2023, Redfin began exiting local REALTOR® associations and the National Association of REALTOR® in some jurisdictions.
+We could be deemed to be noncompliant by not having these REALTOR® association memberships, or by having both REALTOR® and non-REALTOR® agents working at the same brokerage.

 If we are deemed to be noncompliant with a REALTOR® association or MLS's rules, we may face disciplinary sanctions in that association or MLS, which could include monetary fines, restricting or terminating our access to that MLS's data, or other disciplinary measures.
 The loss or degradation of this listings data could materially and adversely affect traffic to our website and mobile application, making us less relevant to consumers and restricting our ability to attract customers.
 It also could reduce agent and customer confidence in our services and harm our business.